 Early in the 21st century (2004), the American Bully Kennel Club was initiated and officially recognized as the American Bully breed.
 In 2013, the United Kennel Club officially recognized the American Bully pedigree.

 As such, to get a pure breed that maintains the goals of the initial breeders, we recommend sticking to professionals who care about the qualities and bloodline of their American Bullies.

 The size and shape of a dog’s tail give plenty of information about the breed.
 However, since the four are essentially the same breed, scrutinizing their sizes is the only way to set these bullies apart.
 Their size ranges are as follows:

 - The Pocket American Bullies are the smallest.
 They measure 14 to 17 inches in height.

 - The Standard American Bullies are medium-sized.
 They reach a height of 17 to 20 inches.

-- Classic American Bullies and Standard Bullies have the same height.
+- Classic American Bullies and Standard Bullies are the same height.
 However, the Classics are less bulky and have smaller frames.
 One can easily mistake them for Pitbulls.